Qengineering/TensorFlow_Lite_Segmentation_RPi_64-bit/README.md

 TestUnet.cpb <br/>
 Unet.cpp<br/>
  <br/>
-Run TestUnet.cpb with Code::Blocks.
+Run TestUnet.cpb withCode::Blocks.
 Remember, you also need a working OpenCV 4 on your Raspberry. <br/>
+I fact you can run this example on any aarch64 Linux system. <br/>

 ![output image]( https://qengineering.eu/images/Unet_64.jpg )

+See the movie at: https://www.youtube.com/watch?v=Kh9DLMgCIIE